cantaloupe-project/cantaloupe/README.md

     # Helpful in development
     print_stack_trace_on_error_page = true

     # The image processor to use for various source formats.
-The only
+Available values
+    # are `ImageIoProcessor`, `GraphicsMagickProcessor`, and
-    # available value for any of these, currently, is `ImageMagickProcessor`.
+    # `ImageMagickProcessor`.
-    processor.jp2 = GraphicsMagickProcessor
+    processor.jp2 = ImageMagickProcessor
-    processor.jpg = GraphicsMagickProcessor
+    processor.jpg = ImageIoProcessor
-    processor.tif = GraphicsMagickProcessor
+    processor.tif = ImageMagickProcessor
     # Fall back to a general-purpose processor that supports just about
     # everything.
-    processor.fallback = GraphicsMagickProcessor
+    processor.fallback = ImageMagickProcessor

     # Optional; overrides the PATH
     GraphicsMagickProcessor.path_to_binaries = /usr/local/bin